sql-machine-learning/elasticdl/docs/designs/allreduce.md

 into account.
 We can also support [LARS (Layer-wise Adaptive Rate Scaling)](https://arxiv.org/abs/1708.03888) so that large batch size can be used.
 * The fault-tolerant allreduce APIs only accept `numpy.array` as input and NCCL APIs only support data located in GPU memory.
-In order to work with TensorFlow, we have to first convert `tf.Tensor` object to `numpy.array` and then copy it from GPU to CPU memory via a `cudaMemcpy` call before making the allreduce call.
+In order to work with TensorFlow, we have to first convert `tf.Tensor` object to `numpy.array` and then copy it from CPU to GPU memory via a `cudaMemcpy` call before making the allreduce call.
 We can optimize this process to avoid unnecessary conversions and copies.
+* Under the current design of [model evaluation](model_evaluation.md), the training tasks are not paused before an evaluation job starts, which could easily results in outdated models on each worker that will be used for evaluation.
+On the other hand, pausing the training tasks before the evaluation job starts could slow down the training process.
+We can improve the model evaluation process so it will work more seamlessly with allreduce-based training.

 ## Existing Collective Communication Technologies